Police are responding to an active shooter at YouTube headquarters

 Multiple social media reports, including from YouTube employees, have indicated there is an active shooter at the company's northern California headquarters.
-The San Bruno Police have confirmed an active shooter at the address for the campus.
+The San Bruno Police have confirmed an active shooter at the address for the campus, and the ATF has responded to the site.

+Female suspect dead in shooting at YouTube HQ in San Bruno, California which has left at least four other people injured - police chief https://t.co/6HqpB0Zdv3 pic.twitter.com/wuLSeGIRAs— BBC Breaking News (@BBCBreaking) April 3, 2018

+The San Bruno Police Department held a press conference shortly after 2:30PM PT confirming four victims and one deceased, a female with an apparently self-inflicted gunshot wound.
+The police did not confirm whether she was the shooter.
+The four wounded have been transported to nearby hospitals with "treatable" wounds according to the police chief.
+The YouTube HQ building has been evacuated fully as far as they know.

 Active shooter at YouTube HQ.
 Heard shots and saw people running while at my desk.
 Now barricaded inside a room with coworkers.— Vadim Lavrusik (@Lavrusik) April 3, 2018